elmendalerenda/tiny-blockchain/README.md

 ### The Chain

-Any blockchain needs a first block, this block is a special block called **genesis block**.
-To make things easy, this block is of index 0, and it has an arbitrary data value and an arbitrary value in the “previous hash” parameter.
+Any blockchain needs a first block.
+This special block is called **genesis block**.
+To make things easy, this block has index 0, it has an arbitrary transaction data and arbitrary value as the previous hash.

-The hash of each block includes the **previous timestamp and previous hash**, forming a chain, with each additional hash reinforcing the ones before it all the way back to the original genesis block
+The strengh of the blockchain lives in the creation of each hash.
+The integrity increases with each block since its **hash includes the previous hash and the timestamp**.
+An attacker would need to rewrite the whole chain in order to chain one block.

 ```ruby
 irb(main):001:0> chain = Chain.init